 For both patients and their caregivers and other loved ones, coping with Alzheimer’s can be one of the most difficult challenges that life can present.
 The condition not only alters the lives of all involved, but creates a host of new issues that must be addressed – issues that involve everything from patient care needs to protecting the patient’s assets.

 There are certainly many legal options that Alzheimer’s patients can use to their advantage, but these tools are often hard to grasp in the aftermath of the diagnosis.
 Many patients and families have all that they can do to cope with their new reality.
-Fortunately, the Law Office of Roy W. Litherland can help Alzheimer’s patients and their loved ones to navigate the process of coping with the disease.
+Fortunately, the Litherland, Kennedy & Associates, APC, Attorneys at Law can help Alzheimer’s patients and their loved ones to navigate the process of coping with the disease.

 If your family has a loved one who has been diagnosed with Alzheimer’s, and you need assistance from an experienced legal team committed to helping you manage the important issues that often accompany this diagnosis, we’re here to help.
-You can contact us via our website or by calling (408) 356-9200 in Campbell or (831) 476-2400 in Aptos.
+You can contact us via our website or by calling (408) 356-9200 in Campbell.
 In our free consultation with you, we’ll answer all your critical questions, including:

 - What sort of issues can Alzheimer’s create for our family?